 Jonas Potts, Sr. (Thomas, Anne, Thomas Jr)

 It has always been said that Jonas Potts, Sr. wed two women named Mary.
 There is some question whether there was in fact two Marys or which children might have been descended from which Mary.
 Mary of Philadelphia County, Pennsylvania was Jonas’ second wife.
 Tradition of descendants allege that the family came to Pennsylvania from Wales.
 This Jonas, hereafter referred to as Jonas, Sr., was first noticed in Pennsylvania as a witness to the marriage certificate of John Austin and Jane Potts, September 11, 1686.
-He was a resident of Germantown, Philadelphia County, and vicinity for a number of years, where he sometimes held local offices under the government.
+He was a resident of Germantown, Philadelphia, Pennsylvania, and vicinity for a number of years, where he sometimes held local offices under the government.
 Later he settled on land in Gilbert’s Manor, not far from the present town of Tyersford in Montgomery County.
 He was a party to several transactions in the purchase and sale of lands in Philadelphia County.
 He was also party to a land transaction in Cheltenham Township, County Hereford, England.

 Jonas Potts held the office of Range for the County of Philadelphia, his term of office expiring in 1702.
 He also held the office of Court Sheriff for Germantown at one time.
 He seems to have been a man of determination, and perhaps of an impetuous temperament, as upon one occasion, in making arrest, it is said that he handled the man so roughly as to have almost killed him.